Understand the factors buyers use to value an HVAC business, then get an AI-guided estimate of what yours may be worth.

 Common questions about HVAC business valuation and the sale process.

-HVAC businesses are typically valued at 2–3.5× Seller's Discretionary Earnings (SDE).
+HVAC businesses are typically valued at 1.5–3.5× Seller's Discretionary Earnings (SDE).
 Businesses with strong recurring maintenance contract books frequently reach the upper end of that range because contracted revenue reduces buyer risk.
-Seasonal install-only businesses typically trade closer to 2–2.5× SDE.
+Seasonal install-only businesses typically trade closer to the lower end.

-Most HVAC transactions close at 2.0–3.5× SDE.
-Businesses with more than 60% of revenue from active maintenance agreements, transferable technician licenses, and reduced owner-dependence can reach 3.5–4.5× SDE from strategic acquirers.
+Most HVAC transactions close within a 1.5–3.5× SDE range.
+Businesses with more than 60% of revenue from active maintenance agreements, transferable technician licenses, and reduced owner-dependence tend to land at the top of that range with strategic acquirers.

 Three factors consistently lift HVAC valuations: (1) a large, renewed maintenance agreement book with low churn, (2) certified technicians with transferable state licenses and EPA credentials, and (3) a management or lead technician in place so the business runs without daily owner involvement.